Supported Fitness Sessions

 If you're a disabled student or a student with a mental health condition and feel that these sessions may benefit you, then please contact the Disability Sport Officer for more information.

 What are supported fitness sessions?

-As a disabled student or student with mental health difficulties, you can access supported fitness inductions and sessions at our fitness suites in the David Ross Sports Village and Jubilee sports centre.
+As a disabled student or student with mental health difficulties, you can access supported fitness inductions and sessions at our fitness suites in the David Ross Sports Village, Jubilee Sports Centre and Sutton Bonington Sports Centre.

 If you have a UoN sports and fitness membership, then there is no additional charge for these sessions.
 The initiative includes: